 Students who transfer from other Virginia public school systems must meet the same requirements as Virginia Beach City Public Schools students.
 The verified credits required of transfer students from private or out-of-state schools will vary depending on when the transfer student registers.
-The term "beginning" in the following charts means within the first twenty hours of instruction per course, and the term "during" means after the first 20 hours of instruction.
+The term "beginning" in the following charts means within the first twenty (20) hours of instruction and the term "during" means more than first twenty (20) hours of instruction have been completed.